JoshuaSand0val/Precolor/README.md

 Functions `shade`, `tint` and `tone` modify the HSL lightness attribute of a `$color` by a given `$amount`.

+Shade darkens, tint lightens, and tone brings the color closer to gray.

 ```scss
 shade($color, $amount);
 tint($color, $amount);